caiodcamargo999/rarityleads_in_cursor/DESIGN_RULES.md

 # 🎨 Rarity Leads - Design Rules & Standards

-> **IMPORTANT:** This document defines the official design system for Rarity Leads.
-All pages must follow these rules without exception.
+> **IMPORTANT: This document is the single source of truth for Rarity Leads frontend/web design.
+All legacy guidelines, gradients, glassmorphism, excessive bold, or deprecated styles are strictly forbidden.
+The design is dark, minimalist, tech-inspired, with no gradients, no glass, no bold above 500, flat sidebar, flat buttons, Inter font 400/500 only, allowed color palette, only subtle smooth animations, and a profile/theme/language panel in the bottom left corner.**

 ## 🎯 Design Philosophy